 What is a functioning alcoholic?

 They may maintain the illusion everything is under control.
 At one time they may have enjoyed a glass of wine and a drink or two but didn’t have an issue with alcohol.
 But alcohol addiction can cause considerable physical and psychological damage to someone, as well as their friends and loved ones.
-It is said functioning alcoholics may vary from other people with dependency as they believe they can live a normal life while still drinking, where they think even those they live and work with may be unaware they have a substance abuse problem.
+It is said functioning alcoholics may vary from other people with dependency as they believe they can live a normal life while still drinking and can overcome alcoholism alone.
+They think even those they live and work with may be unaware they are battling alcoholism.

 Functional alcoholics and relationships

-If you are living with an alcoholic, you may wonder what you can do to assist them.
+If you are living with an alcoholic partner, you may wonder what you can do to assist them or where to take an alcoholic for help.
 They are often in denial and insist they don’t need any help.
-However, there are certain warning signs you can look out for if you suspect a friend, loved one or colleague may have a drinking problem.
+However, there are certain signs of a functioning alcoholic you can look out for if you suspect a friend, loved one or colleague may have a drinking problem.

 For instance, do they consume alcohol instead of having something to eat?
 Does your family member become angry or defensive at the suggestion they have an issue, or do they make a joke about it?
 Do they drink in secret, early in the morning and throughout the day until they blackout?
 They may place restrictions on themselves, such as only drinking at the weekend, but not stick to it.